 Do not spend money on water.
 Buying water really takes a toll on the food budget, and there is good water available for free all over the parks!
 You'll find water filling stations around the parks.
 You can always ask a quick-service counter for cups of water or cups of ice.
 Some locations give you ice to take to a nearby fill station.
 Restaurants with self-filling areas have water and ice.
 Our favorite spots to fill our bottles with ice and water include Alien Pizza Planet, Pym Test Kitchen and Boardwalk Pizza & Pasta.
 But any restaurant will do when we feel the need to hydrate.

 Disneyland is in a dry climate, and you need to keep your family hydrated.
 On a summer day, you can easily go through several bottles of water per person.
 You want to keep water on you, especially while in lines.
-They always seem to need water at the most inconvenient times.
+Kids always seem to need water at the most inconvenient times.
 Drinking free water will save you a lot of money instead of buying water!

 Bring your water bottles from home or your hotel.
 Freeze plastic bottles overnight the night before and use them all day.
 The remaining ice will keep your water cold all day (and cold water seems to taste better than warm water).
 Or bring reusable water bottles to fill.